OpenSourcingLaw/ai.law/03-AI_Outputs.md

 By definition, AI achieves human-like intelligence as evidenced in its ability to reach decisions based on the data it consumes.

 ## Profiling and targeting
 A common use of machine learning is to categorise indivduals based on the information avaiabile about them, incuding .
-When working on profiling technology, the applicable legislation includes Australia's anti-discrimination laws
+When working on profiling technology, the applicable legislation includes consumer law.s

-### Anti discrimination laws

 ### Unconscionable conduct
 Profiling and Targeting vulnerable groups may be characterised as unconscionable conduct.
 Australian Consumer Law (ACL) protects consumers and businesses from unconscionable conduct.
 The prohibition on unconscionable conduct is found in s21 of the ACL, within Schedule 2 _Competition and Consumer Act 2010_ (Cth) (the “_CCA_”).